onlinecity/devops-tools/README.md

 Available scripts:
   * __bootstrap-envrc-private__ - this command will setup direnv for using a private .envrc file
-  * __bootstrap-pre-commit__ - this command will create a basic pre-commit config with yamllint and tflint
+  * __bootstrap-pre-commit__ - this command will create a pre-commit config with lint and editorconfig
+  * __bootstrap-ci-lint__ - this command will add Github actions for linting with the same tools as pre-commit but on all files (not just changed ones). editorconfig-checker accepts a config file `.ecrc` but it doesn't have to exist.
   * __bootstrap-taskfile__ - this command will create a taskfile including common taskfile from the repo
   * __bootstrap-release-please__ - this command will create a release-please github action file using the __simple__ release type
   * __bootstrap-ansible__ - this command will create a basic ansible.cfg file and the `configure` folder